rtanglao/rtDOTcom/_posts/2018-11-26-p1-collapsing-and-expanding-disclosure-triangles-using-details-summary-html-tags.md

 ---
 layout: post
-title: "HTML tags &lt;details> and &lt;summmary> can be used for expand/collapse with disclosure triangles for 'collapsible HTML'"
+title: "HTML tags &lt;details> and &lt;summary> can be used for expand/collapse with disclosure triangles for 'collapsible HTML'"
 ---
 ## Pontifications